slamora/brackets-wiki/Preview-Images-Research.md

 * few extensions break, fixes should be straightforward
 * requires a reasonably small change to core code, which introduces minimizes the risk regarding unexpected challenges that may have been missed writing up this document.
 * despite lack conceptual clarity the change seems small enough to revert, i.e in case of the need for more flavors of viewers and editors.

+As a 2nd option I suggest to go with _Modal dialog with image_ as this is a very small and low risk change without side effects.
+The simplicity of the change outweighs the disadvantage of the user experience.